-The advantages to retire close to family are obvious.
-You’ll be on hand to witness grandkids’ milestones firsthand, and enjoy the built-in support system that comes with living in proximity of family.
+The advantages of retiring close to the family are obvious.
+You’ll be on hand to witness grandkids’ milestones firsthand and enjoy the built-in support system that comes with living in proximity of family.
 It’s easy to get caught up in emotional decisions, but a major move has a lot of more practical implications you’ll need to consider before hiring movers.

 - Prioritizing One Child?
 If your children have scattered to different cities, moving to be near one comes at the expense of not being near others.
 This may make sense for some situations, but may also make other children feel neglected.

 - Set Expectations: Even if you move great distances to be closer to your kids and grandchildren, you’ll still want a life of your own – and vice versa for your kids’ family.
 Your vision of the grandparent/independent adult balance may be significantly different than your kids’.
 Determine how much help with babysitting, transportation and running errands you’re able to provide while still keeping your independence.

 - Social Ramifications: A major move puts you closer to your family, but moves you farther from the life you built for yourself.
 Are you ready to cut ties with the friends and communities you built in your current city?

 - Location, Location, Location: Your family is an enormous part of your life, but it’s not the only piece of it.
 Moving to a region that doesn’t fit your personal climate, cultural or recreational needs may set you up for an unhappy retirement.

 - Destination Grandparents: Some grandparents enjoy being the “destination getaway” for their families.
 When children and grandchildren look forward to visits, it makes sporadic visits seem extra special.